VolkovLabs/volkovlabs.io/blog/2022-12-29-static-datasource-2.1.0/index.md

 ---
 authors: [mikhail]
 slug: static-datasource-2.1.0-20221229
-tags: [Static, Data Source]
+tags: [Static Data Source, Release]
 keywords: [Data Source, Static, Storage, Grafana]
 ---

 # Static Data Source 2.1.0

 We released a new version of Static Data Source 2.1.0.
-In this version, we
+In this feature version

-- finished refactoring
+- Finished refactoring.
-- updated to the latest Grafana toolkit 9.3.2
+- Updated to the latest Grafana toolkit 9.3.2.
-- introduced new features for `Time`, `Number`, and `String` fields.
+- Introduced new features for `Time`, `Number`, and `String` fields.

 <!--truncate-->